The least balanced graphs and trees: Abstract

 Given a connected graph, the principal eigenvector of the adjacency matrix (often called the Perron vector) can be used to assign positive weights to the vertices.
 A natural way to measure the homogeneousness of this vector is by considering the ratio of its $\ell^1$ and $\ell^2$ norms.

 It is easy to see that the most balanced graphs in this sense (i.e., the ones with the largest ratio) are the regular graphs.
-What about the least balanced graphs with the smallest ratio?
+What can we say about the least balanced (or most centralized) graphs with the smallest ratio?
 It was conjectured by R\"ucker, R\"ucker and Gutman that, for any given $n \geq 6$, among $n$-vertex connected graphs the smallest ratio is achieved by the complete graph $K_4$ with a single path $P_{n-4}$ attached to one of its vertices.
 In this paper we confirm this conjecture.

 We also verify the analogous conjecture for trees: for any given $n \geq 8$, among $n$-vertex trees the smallest ratio is achieved by the star graph $S_5$ with a path $P_{n-5}$ attached to its central vertex.